JannisX11/blockbench.net/content/api/util.md

 ## Reusable
 #### Namespace

+Reusable data types that can be used by anything, but should not be used to store data between function calls.
+Can be used to save memory on frequent function calls.

 | Property | Type | Description |
 | -------- | ---- | ----------- |
 | vec1 | [THREE.Vector3](https://threejs.org/docs/index.html#api/en/math/Vector3) |  |